madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ##Snap

-[snap](https://snapcraft.io/) gives a whole class of users choice, and it is in the core strategy behind Ubuntu Core.
-There seems to be a [decision](https://askubuntu.com/questions/1039968/why-have-canonical-installed-core-gnome-apps-as-snaps-by-default) to deliver parts of desktop as snaps by default to update them cleaner in the future. `snap` is already active for GNOME parts:
+There seems to be a [decision](https://askubuntu.com/questions/1039968/why-have-canonical-installed-core-gnome-apps-as-snaps-by-default) to deliver parts of desktop as [snaps](https://snapcraft.io/) by default to update them cleaner in the future. `snap` is already active for GNOME parts:

 ```bash
 $ df -h -T | grep loop